tprest/falcon.py/README.md

 This is work in progress.
 It is not to be considered suitable for production.
 It can, to some extent, be considered reference code, but the "true" reference code of Falcon is on https://falcon-sign.info/.

-If you find errors or flaw, I will be very happy if you report them to me at thomas dot prest at ens dot fr.
+If you find errors or flaw, I will be very happy if you report them to me at the provided address.

 ## License